Khapra Ward Massacre: Event

 On 24 April 1950, jail authorities attempted to transfer eight detainees from the Khapra Ward to the condemned cells meant for death‑row inmates.
 The political prisoners protested, citing their long‑standing demands: proper division facilities for political detainees, adequate food supplies, and an end to the practice of keeping eleven political prisoners confined together in the overcrowded Khapra Ward.

 In the early morning, after the breakfast, the prisoners resumed talks at 9 a.m.
 During this time, Jail Superintendent W. F. Bill entered Khapra Ward and ordered the prisoners again to move to Cell No. 14.
 When Bill tried to leave after giving the order, prisoners Babar Ali, Delwar, and Rashid Uddin blocked his way.
 In response, Bill struck Babar Ali’s wrist with a hunting rifle, breaking it, and then blew a whistle.
 Immediately, about 40 prison guards surrounded Khapra Ward.
 Inside, the communist prisoners decided to lock the doors tightly, using coconut trunks, benches, mattresses, and all their strength to hold them shut.
 When the police started pushing against the doors from outside, they fired shots.
 Prisoner Prasad Roy was hit and collapsed to the floor as the police stormed inside.
 The sound of rifle fire and the prisoners’ cries filled the jail air.
 The prisoners’ resistance broke under the assault, and many were severely beaten with batons, writhing in pain.
 Panic spread throughout the jail.
 Six prisoners died on the spot, including Hanif Sheikh, a worker leader from Kushtia Mohini Mill, who was the first to be killed.
 As the silence fell, student leader Anwar from Khulna raised his head but was instantly shot in the head, his skull shattering near a coconut trunk.

-Once the police regained control, Superintendent Bill entered the ward and, finding prisoner leader Abdul Haq, struck him on the head with the hard part of his hunting rifle.
-Abdul Haq fell unconscious, bleeding on the floor.
+Once the police regained control, Superintendent Bill entered the ward and, finding prisoner leader Abdul Haque, struck him on the head with the hard part of his hunting rifle.
+Abdul Haque fell unconscious, bleeding on the floor.
 Another group of police then began a sudden baton charge on the injured prisoners.
 In the midst of the brutal crackdown, one thirsty prisoner requested water, but the jail official Mannan Sipahi cruelly ordered another prisoner to urinate into his mouth.

-Among the injured were Abdul Haq, whose left arm was shattered; Monsur Habib, hit in the knee and arm; and Nurunnabi Chowdhury, who had to have his leg amputated.
+Among the injured were Abdul Haque, whose left arm was shattered; Monsur Habib, hit in the knee and arm; and Nurunnabi Chowdhury, who had to have his leg amputated.
 Others, including Babar Ali, Aminul Islam, Bhupen Palit, and Amulya Lahiri, also suffered serious injuries.